 Not to leave you mid-air, here’s a list of rough pricing for a website redesign project.
-It’s not the same pricing for all website companies today.
+It’s not the same pricing for all web design companies in NZ today.
 But you can at least have something to compare with.

 Our pricing starts at around $5,000 for a 10-15 page website.
 This pricing includes 3 unique page templates.